GoogleCloudPlatform/migrate-to-containers/guides/tomcat/README.md

 ## Begin your migration journey
 Your migration journey consist of a number of steps:
-1. [Prepare](1-prepare/README.md) - In this step you will prepare your environment by installing MySQL and Tomcat VMs, building and deploying the application and then installing Migrate for Anthos and GKE.
+1. [Prepare](1-prepare/README.md) - In this step you will prepare your environment by installing MySQL and Tomcat VMs, building and deploying the application and then installing Migrate to Containers.
-2. [Assess](2-assess/README.md) - In the assess step, you will run the Migrate for Anthos and GKE fit assessement and assess whether or not your MySQL and Tomcat workloads are good fit for containerization.
+2. [Assess](2-assess/README.md) - In the assess step, you will run the Migrate to Containers fit assessement and assess whether or not your MySQL and Tomcat workloads are good fit for containerization.
 3. [Migrate](3-migrate/README.md) - In the migrate step you will migrate both of your VMs into containers and generate Day2 artifacts which can later be used in modern CI/CD pipelines.
 4. [Deploy](4-deploy/README.md) - In the deploy step you will deploy your migrated workloads into a GKE cluster and verify that your application is working as expected.
 5. [Optimize](5-optimize/README.md) - In the optimize step you will learn how to manually and automatically scale your migrated workloads and how to roll out application updated.